sfigg/commercialization-public/docset/customize/mdm/sharedpc-csp.md

 > If used, this value must set before the action on the **EnableSharedPCMode** node is taken.

 <a href="" id="inactivethreshold"></a>**InactiveThreshold**
+Added in Windows 10, version 1703.
 Accounts will start being deleted when they have not been logged on during the specified period, given as number of days.

 Default value is 30.
 Value type is integer.
 Supported operations are Get and Replace.

 <a href="" id="maxpagefilesizemb"></a>**MaxPageFileSizeMB**
+Added in Windows 10, version 1703.
 Maximum size of the paging file in MB.
 Applies only to systems with less than 32 GB storage and at least 3 GB of RAM.
 This node is optional.

 > [!Note]
 > If used, this value must set before the action on the **EnableSharedPCMode** node is taken.